opti-josh-holt/opal-tool-runtime-calc/README.md

 5. Click **Save**.
 Your tool will now appear in your list of tools and be available for use within Opal.

-## Using the Deployed Tool
+## Using the Deployed Tools

-Your tool has two main endpoints:
+Your deployed application provides multiple Opal tools with these endpoints:

 ### 1. Discovery Endpoint (Public)